-This particular Section deals and prescribes the penalties that taxpayers must bear if they fail to file their ITR within a stipulated time limit.
-How much Arun will need to pay as a fine will depend on how late he is in filing the returns.
-Moreover, authorities will consider his total yearly income when setting a penalty amount.
+It is mandatory for all taxpayers to file their income tax returns within the prescribed time limit.
+To ensure the timely filing of income tax returns, the Income Tax Act introduced Section 234F in April 2018.
+This section deals with and prescribes the penalties that taxpayers must bear if they fail to file their ITR within a stipulated time limit.
+How much you need to pay as a fine will depend on how late you are in filing the returns.
+Moreover, authorities will consider your total yearly income when setting a penalty amount.

 The penalty under Section 234F is primarily a way to discourage taxpayers from delaying ITR filing.
 Keep in mind that you have to bear an interest payment on your taxes in case of delays.
 This interest is an added liability, which is separate from the Section 234F fee.

-Before proceeding to learn more about Section 234F of Income Tax Act, let’s take a look at actual ITR due dates.
+Before proceeding to learn more about Section 234F of the Income Tax Act, let’s take a look at the actual ITR due dates.

-Here is a table explaining how much penalty you would need to pay in such cases of late payment this year.
+Here is a table explaining how many penalties you would need to pay in such cases of late payment this year.

 Apart from the relevant Section 234F fees, you would also need to bear an interest of 1%.
 You have to calculate this interest on your taxable income for every month of delay.
 Section 234A outlines such interest charges in detail.